yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-setup.md

 {{<nav/panel name="anywhere">}}

 {{<note>}}
-For detailed instructions on how to Multicloud in YBAnywhere, see [Create a multi-cloud universe](../../../yugabyte-platform/create-deployments/create-universe-multi-cloud/)
+For detailed instructions on how to setup a Multi-cloud universe in YB Anywhere, see [Create a multi-cloud universe](../../../yugabyte-platform/create-deployments/create-universe-multi-cloud/).
 {{</note>}}

 <!-- END: YBA cluster setup instructions -->